tailhook/vagga/docs/build_commands.rst

     - !ComposerInstall [laravel/installer]

 The packages will be installed using Composer's ``global require`` at ``/usr/local/lib/composer/vendor``.
-The ``vendor`` directory will be symlinked to ``/composer`` for convenience.
 This is only useful for installing packages that provide binaries used to bootstrap your project (like the Laravel installer, for instance):

 .. code-block:: yaml

     setup:
     - !Ubuntu trusty
     - !ComposerInstall [laravel/installer]
-    - !Sh php /composer/bin/laravel new src
+    - !Sh laravel new src

 Alternatively, you can use Composer's ``crate-project`` command: